klei1984/max/defects.md

 47. The save file format header allocates 5 team instances for team type and team clan parameters but only 4 team instances are filled up with valid data.
 To fix this technical debt the save file format version needs to be updated.

-48. **[Fixed]** There is a typo in the description of Valentine's Planet.
-"Two to four can be easily accomodated." -> accommodated.
+48. **[Fixed]** There is a typo in the description of Valentine's Planet. `Two to four can be easily accomodated.` -> `accommodated.`

 49. The resource levels panel of the game options menu allows to configure the amount of alien derelicts.
 The built-in help entry for the panel does not explain the meaning of alien derelicts indicating that the English help is older than the concept of alien derelicts.
 Additionally the "Alien Derelicts" caption is the only one without a colon within the panel.

-50. The built-in help menu's popup window supports rendering multiple pages of text.
+50. **[FIXED]** The built-in help menu's popup window supports rendering multiple pages of text.
 If more than one page is needed to display the help entry arrow buttons are added to the window.
-The up arrow registers an sfx, the down arrow does not.
+The up arrow registers an sfx, the down arrow does not (cseg01:000A53E9).
 Interestingly neither is played by the game for some reason.

-51. The game setup menu allocates char buffers to hold mission titles using new char[], but deletes the buffers using the delete operator instead of the delete[] operator which is undefined behavior.
+51. **[FIXED]** The game setup menu allocates char buffers to hold mission titles using new char[], but deletes (cseg01:000B12B5) the buffers using the delete operator instead of the delete[] operator which is undefined behavior.

-52. The event handler of the scroll up button on mission selection screens tests against an uninitialized local (stack) variable.
+52. **[FIXED]** The event handler of the scroll up button (cseg01:000B1035) on mission selection screens tests against an uninitialized local (stack) variable.
 In the extremely unlikely case when the test would pass the function does nothing to the GameSetupMenu class object's state as the function prematurely exits.

 53. If a multiplayer game desyncs on the beginning of the first round before a new autosave is made, thus no autosave exists for the given game session, the game still asks whether players, any of them, wants to reload the last save.